cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 The dashboard tracks metrics that matter for trust: human AI disagreement rates, review load concentration, and appeal reversal proxies.

 ![policy-aware-factuality-assessment-example-6](../assets/img/policy-aware-factuality-assessment.png)

+## How I Measure Success

+This system is not optimized for raw accuracy.
+Instead, success is defined by whether it improves trust outcomes at scale.
+I focus on three primary metrics:

+**1. High-risk misinformation exposure**
+The share of user views that contain high-risk misinformation.
+This reflects what users actually experience, not just what the system flags.

+**2. Over-enforcement proxy**
+Human overrides, appeal reversals, and disagreement between automated decisions and reviewers.
+Rising over-enforcement is treated as a failure signal, even if model confidence is high.

+**3. Human review concentration**
+The percentage of human review capacity spent on high-risk, high-uncertainty cases.
+If reviewers are overloaded with low-impact content, the system is misallocating attention.

+Precision and recall are tracked internally as guardrail metrics, but they are not the optimization target.
+The goal is not to be "right" on every item—it is to make the *right mistakes* less often, and only where they are recoverable.

 ## Human Review: The Safety Net